Irish Travellers: Discover the Secrets of a Vibrant Tradition

 What challenges do travellers face in Irish society?

-Travellers experience prejudice and discrimination on a daily basis in practically every area of their lives.
+Travellers experience prejudice and discrimination daily in practically every area of their lives.

 This has resulted in a variety of issues, including a lack of access to housing, education, public health care, and other social services.